facebook/docusaurus/website/docs/docusaurus.config.js.md

 - Type: `string`

-If you use an official template, your site will be generated with the following directory, and your generated `docusaurus.config.js` will contain this field `favicon: 'img/favicon.ico'`.
+If you use an official template, your site will be generated with the following directory

 ```bash
 .